JPRA-Dev/Wordpress_Plugins_Workshop/content/hooks/actions/plugin/README.md

 ## Development

-1) Create a class in order to set a context to resolve function's name conflict issues
+1) Create a class in order to set a context resolving function's name conflict issues
 ```
 class WordCountAndTimePlugin {}
 ```